 Jennifer Garner was a relative unknown when she made three appearances as Hannah Bibb, another of Noel's girlfriends.
 After "Felicity," she catapulted to fame in J.J.
 Abrams' "Alias" and is now a major movie star.

 Kenan Thompson served as comic relief in three episodes during the fourth season of "Felicity" as DeForrest Ingram.
 He has been a "Saturday Night Live" regular since 2003.

 Tyra Banks appeared in three episodes of the show's third season as Jane Scott, a college student Noel falls for.
 The supermodel has since had her own talk show and currently hosts "America's Next Top Model."

 J.J.
 Abrams wrote and produced feature films, including "Taking Care of Business," "Regarding Henry" and "Forever Young," before co-creating "Felicity."
 He also composed the show's opening theme music.
 He went on to create the TV series "Alias" and co-create "Lost" and "Fringe" and has directed movies such as "Star Trek" (2009), "Star Trek Into Darkness," "Mission: Impossible III" and "Super 8."
-He's also been selected to direct "Star Wars Episode VII," the first film in the "Star Wars" sequel trilogy set for release in 2015.
+He's also directing "Star Wars: Episode VII - The Force Awakens," the first film in the "Star Wars" sequel trilogy set for release in December 2015.

 Coca-Cola is brewed for the first time, Elvis Presley begins boot camp, the last U.S. soldiers leave Vietnam, Henry Fonda wins his first and only Oscar, and the Tennessee Lady Vols complete an unbeaten season, all on this day.